tercanfurkan/java-functional/README.md

 `List<Map> getIngredients(String productCode, LocalDate date)`

-For a given product code and date, anywhere in the tree, it returns every component (children) for all levels including or excluding ingredients that are active and inactive for the given date.
+For a given product code and date, anywhere in the tree, it returns every ingredient (children) for all levels including or excluding ingredients that are active and inactive for the given date.
 As before, the returned value is an ordered list of maps.

 #### Sample Output:
 ```